 - Any snacks used will be commercially prepared and will be given to each guest individually (i.e. no sharing of plates).

 - Water will be available but we are highly encouraging guests to bring their own.

-- Cumberland County is listed as having high community transmission of COVID-19.
-It is recommended that everyone wear masks in public, indoor settings regardless of vaccination status, in accordance with U.S. and Maine CDC guidelines.
-NEW January 4, 2022
+- Cumberland County is listed as having low community transmission of COVID-19.
+You may choose to wear a mask at any time as an additional precaution to protect yourself and others, in accordance with U.S. and Maine CDC guidelines.

 - There are no current physical distancing requirements at indoor public settings where people are eating or drinking – such as breweries, restaurants, distilleries, bars, and wineries.

 - The members of our staff are strongly encouraged to be mindful and considerate of our guests and to wear face coverings whenever they are directly facing the group, closer than 6 feet, and talking in a presentation level of voice.